Engee documentation

 Details

-Defines the parameters for usage in the source code of the block Engee Function.
-Parameters can be specified in the parameter:
+Defines a parameter for usage in the source code of the block Engee Function.
+Parameters can be set in the parameter:

 • Name - name of the parameters;